-Hi, I'm Jeff Knutson, Assistant Coach in these parts.
+Hi, I'm Jeff Knutson, Coach in these parts.

 I'm the instructor of Loafing Around With Jeff! (an advanced cooking course that teaches you how to make easy no-meat Veggie Loaves from scratch without a recipe).